Forth, South Lanarkshire

 Forth is a village in South Lanarkshire, Scotland with a population of around 3,500 people.
-It is situated near Lanark, and stands 1,000 feet (320 metres) above sea level.
+It is situated near Lanark, and stands at around 950 feet (290 metres) above sea level.
+It is on the A706 road between Lanark (about 12 km to the south west) and Whitburn (a similar distance to the north).
+It is to the south-east of Climpy.

 History

 The town of Forth is thought to take its name from the meaning "the open air".
 The town itself is first mentioned in a great seal charter of 1599.
-The first jobs available in the town of Forth were thought to be handloom weavers who, after an increase in the towns capacity to 170, were replaced by different trades such as ironstone, limestone and coalminers.
-The latter trades contribute to why it is known as a mining village.
+The first jobs available in the town of Forth were thought to be handloom weavers; but after an increase in the town's capacity to 170, these were replaced by different trades such as ironstone, limestone and coal miners.
+Forth is thus known as a mining village.

 Amongst the historic buildings in the village, Forth Parish Church was built in 1875 and the stone used was quarried directly from nearby Hailstonegreen.
-The first Police Station in Forth was opened in 1886 and is now home to the local Health Clinic.
+The first police station in Forth was opened in 1886 and is now home to the local Health Clinic.

 The main street garage which still stands today was first opened in the same spot back in 1926 by Sanny Griffin.

 Forth Railway Station at Wilsontown was built in 1867.
 This proved a great success and helped the town move forward.
-This, however became obsolete in coming years and was eventually closed in the 1950s.
+This, however later became obsolete, and was eventually closed in the 1950s.

-The War had a devastating effect on the town of Forth: forty-nine men from Forth lost their lives.
-This number is even more significant when you take into consideration that the combined population of Forth was just 1000.
+The war had a devastating effect on the town of Forth: forty-nine men from Forth lost their lives, out of a total population of only 1,000.

 Some traditions from the past are still going today.
-In 1932, the first "Queen of Heather" was crowned, and this tradition became part of a Gala day for the town of Forth and has continued until this present day.
+In 1932, the first "Queen of Heather" was crowned, and this tradition became part of a gala day for the village of Forth, and has continued until the present day.

 Black Law Wind Farm, once the largest on-land windfarm in Britain, is situated in an area bounded by the nearby hamlet of Climpy, and the moorland outskirts of Carluke and Shotts.
+It is centred about 5 km to the north-west of the village.

 Forth is host to an annual Music Festival called the Gentle Giant Music Festival, named after George Gracie.